Search Engine Optimisation is arguably the most confusing process in digital marketing.

 Measuring ROI online must start with understanding the cost of a lead.
 So, start with that.
-For instance, if you’re a law firm, you will hopefully understand what each new client offers you in terms of lifetime value (LV), at least on average.
+For instance, if you’re a law firm, you will hopefully understand what each new client offers you regarding lifetime value (LV), at least on average.
 You should also know your closing rate from your website leads.
-So, for example, if the lifetime value of a client is say $5,000 and you close 6 of every 10 leads that your website generates, that’s $30,000 for every 10 leads and a $3,000 average per lead.
+So, for example, if the lifetime value of a client is $5,000 and you close 6 of every ten leads that your website generates, that’s $30,000 for every ten leads and a $3,000 average per lead.
 Now you want to accurately attribute historical ROI from Google organic and benchmark it against your future ROI.

 What is White-Hat SEO?

 ‘White-Hat SEO’ is a term used to define best-practices or responsible search engine optimisation as defined by Google’s guidelines.
 In contrast, ‘Black-Hat SEO’ is the term used for SEO work that goes against Google’s guidelines.
-This can earn you short-term positive results but eventually it will only put you at risk of a violation and endanger your website’s reputation in search results.
+Such dodgy tactics can earn you short-term positive results, but eventually, it will only put you at risk of a violation and endanger your website’s reputation in search results.

 What are featured snippets?